 ALCOHOL Alcohol affects the central nervous system and brain.
-It can make users loosen up, relax, and feel more comfortable, or it can make them more aggressive.
+It can make users relax and feel more comfortable, or it can make them more aggressive.
 Unfortunately, it also lowers their inhibitions, which can set them up for embarrassing or dangerous behavior.
 In fact, each year approximately 5,000 young people under the age of 21 die as a result of underage drinking.

 TOBACCO AND NICOTINE Nicotine, the main drug in tobacco, is one of the most heavily used addictive drugs in the United States.
 Nicotine is highly addictive and acts as both a stimulant and a sedative to the central nervous system.
-Exposure to these harmful drugs has been known to cause lung cancer, bronchial disease, emphysema, cardiovascular disease, respiratory problems and sudden infant death.
-Research also shows that youth who smoke cigarettes are fourteen times more likely to try marijuana as those who don't.
+Exposure to these harmful drugs has been known to cause lung cancer, bronchial disease, emphysema, cardiovascular disease and respiratory problems.
+Research also shows that youth who smoke cigarettes are 14 times more likely to try marijuana as those who don't.

-Youth are using E-CIGARETTES more than any other tobacco product, and when they do, they're probably using JUUL.
+Youth are using E-CIGARETTES OR VAPING more than any other tobacco product.
 Chances are pretty good that your child or children know what vaping is, have seen someone vaping, or have friends or classmates that vape.
 There's no question that movies, music and TV affect teens' choices, but research from the CDC tells us that parents actually have the greatest influence when it comes to tobacco use.